blair-c/rivals.academy/content/library/glossary.md

 #### Wallcling

-> Maypul and Ori are able to wallcling, holding their position on the wall for up to 60 frames before walljumping.
+> Maypul and Ori are able to wallcling, holding their position on the wall for up to {{< library/stat maypul wallcling.max >}} frames before walljumping.

 ### Pratfall